palakbhardwaj/Child-Abuse-Meme-Detection-Using-CLIP-ResNet50-and-VGG16-in-Zero-Shot-One-Shot-and-Few-Shot-Lear/README.md

 - Limited labeled data
 - Sensitive content handling
-- Dataset imbalance
+- Class imbalance
 - Visual ambiguity in memes
-- Ethical concerns
+- Ethical and legal concerns

 ---

 ## Ethical Considerations

-This project is intended solely for research and content moderation purposes.
+This project is intended exclusively for research and educational purposes related to content moderation and online safety.

-- Child abuse content can be disturbing.
+- Child abuse content can be emotionally distressing.
-- Predictions should not be used as the sole basis for moderation decisions.
+- The system is designed to assist moderation efforts.
-- Human review remains essential.
+- Human oversight remains necessary for sensitive decisions.
-- Data should be handled according to ethical and legal guidelines.
+- Data should be handled responsibly and ethically.

 ---

 ## Future Work

-- Incorporate OCR for meme text extraction.
+- OCR-based text extraction from memes
-- Multimodal image-text fusion.
+- Multimodal image-text fusion
-- Vision Transformers (ViT).
+- Vision Transformer (ViT) architectures
-- Explainable AI methods.
+- Explainable AI techniques
-- Larger benchmark datasets.
+- Larger benchmark datasets
-- Real-time moderation systems.
+- Real-time moderation systems

 ---

+## Disclaimer

+This project focuses on the detection of child abuse-related harmful memes for research, safety, and moderation purposes.
+The inclusion of such content does not imply endorsement, promotion, or support of abusive behavior.
+The objective is to develop automated systems that assist in identifying and reducing the spread of harmful online content.

+---

 ## Conclusion

-This project investigates the effectiveness of CLIP, ResNet50, and VGG16 for detecting harmful child abuse memes under Zero-Shot, One-Shot, and Few-Shot learning settings.
-The study demonstrates how pre-trained vision-language and convolutional neural network models can assist content moderation systems when labeled data is scarce, contributing toward safer online environments and improved automated harmful content detection.
+This project investigates the effectiveness of CLIP, ResNet50, and VGG16 for detecting child abuse-related harmful memes under Zero-Shot, One-Shot, and Few-Shot learning settings.
+By leveraging pre-trained vision-language and convolutional neural network models, the study demonstrates approaches for harmful content detection in scenarios where labeled data is limited, contributing to safer online environments and more effective content moderation systems.